wjglerum/quarkus-ai-agent-workshop/step-01-introduction/README.md

 Try out some different messages and see how the model responds.

 > [!NOTE]
-> Notice that the model doesn't really care about typo's or grammatical errors.
+> Notice that the model doesn't really care about typos or grammatical errors.
 >

 ![dev-ui-langchain4j-chat.png](./../docs/images/dev-ui-langchain4j-chat.png)